kebroad/love-notes/README.md

-# Joe and Janes Love Notes 💕
+# Kevin and Nicoles Love Notes 💕

 A long-distance relationship gift system that allows two people to send handwritten love notes to each other's Raspberry Pi devices, displayed on beautiful e-ink screens.